Portuguese-based creole languages: South America

-Papiamento (spoken on Aruba, Bonaire and Curaçao in the Caribbean) is closely related to the Upper Guinea Creoles: Guinea-Bissau Creole and especially with Cape Verdean Creole.
-Papiamento has a Portuguese basis, but has undergone a large Spanish and considerable Dutch influence.

 There is no consensus regarding the position of Saramaccan, with some scholars classifying it as Portuguese creole with an English relexification.
 Saramaccan may be an English creole with Portuguese words, since structurally (morphology and syntax) it is related to the Surinamese creoles (Sranan, Ndyuka and Jamaican Maroon), despite the heavy percentage of Portuguese origin words.
 Other English creole languages of Suriname, such as Paramaccan or Kwinti, have also Portuguese influences.

 Although sometimes classified as a creole, the Cupópia language from the Quilombo do Cafundó, at Salto de Pirapora, São Paulo, discovered in 1978 and spoken by less than 40 people as a secret language, is better classified as a Portuguese variety since it is structurally similar to Portuguese, in spite of having a large number of Bantu words in its lexicon.
 For languages with these characteristics, H. H. do Couto has forged the designation of anticreole, which would be the inverse of a creole language, as they are seen by the non-European input theories (i.e.: creoles = African languages grammar + European languages lexicon; anticreoles = European languages grammar + African languages lexicon).

 There is a Portuguese dialect in Helvécia, South of Bahia that is theorized as presenting signs of an earlier decreolization.
 Ancient Portuguese creoles originating from Africa are still preserved in the ritual songs of the Afro-Brazilian animist religions (Candomblé).